 If your cancer has spread, you may have surgical treatment options.
 There are times when a metastasis can be removed, and we have a team of surgical oncologists that specializes in the removal of metastases (a cancer that has spread) from the liver.
 Being

 able to identify which patients are candidates for surgery is essential in order to optimize outcomes.
-Dana-Farber/Brigham and Women's Cancer Center's team approach allows for thorough discussions about which patients with metastatic disease should
+Dana-Farber Brigham Cancer Center's team approach allows for thorough discussions about which patients with metastatic disease should have surgical

 In addition to surgery, there are certain procedures for metastases that are done by our interventional radiologists at Brigham and Women's Hospital.
 Their procedures include: